cucumber/aruba/CONTRIBUTING.md

 * Fork the project.
 Make a branch for your change.
-* Make your feature addition or bug fix &mdash; if you're unsure if your addition will be accepted, open an Issue for discussion first
+* Make your feature addition or bug fix &mdash; if you're unsure if your addition will be accepted, open a GitHub Issue for discussion first
 * Make sure your patch is well covered by tests.
 We don't accept changes that aren't tested.
 * Do not change the `Rakefile`, gem version number in `version.rb`, or